Sheena-Marie/avanautrics-geohack/README.txt

-Team Ava-Nautrice's solution to the Geotaggina Space and Aviation Challenge in the NASA Space Apps Challenge.
+Team Ava-Nautrice's solution to the "Geotaging and Space and Aviation Challenge" in the NASA Space Apps Challenge.
 Sydney, 2016.

 Group members: